 The department demonstrates that the five principles are embedded throughout the department.
 Further evidence is gathered and its action plan demonstrates how the department will continue to further good practice.

-Becoming involved in Project Juno, and signing up to become a Supporter, will enable you to work towards developing an equitable working culture in which all students and staff, men and women, can all achieve their full potential.
+Becoming involved in Project Juno, and signing up to become a Supporter, will enable you to work towards developing an equitable working culture in which all students and staff, men and women, can achieve their full potential.

 By being awarded Practitioner or Champion, your best practice and your contribution to increasing the representation of women in physics will be publicly recognised.
 You will also receive individual, independent advice, guidance and feedback.